Theoretical study of $N(1535)$ and $\Sigma^*(1/2^-)$ in the Cabibbo-favored process $\Lambda_c^+ \to p \bar{K}^0\eta$: Results and Discussions

 On the other hand, in Fig.~\ref{fig:modelCD}(d), the $N(1535)$ still has a large contribution in the region above $M^2_{\eta p}>2.65$~GeV$^2$, and the theoretical results are wider than the experimental data.
 Furthermore, by comparing Fig.~\ref{fig:modelCD}(a) with Fig.~\ref{fig:modelCD}(d), one can easily find that Model C could give a better description of the $N(1535)$ peak, which implies that the present experimental data favor the molecular explanation of the $N(1535)$ state.

-From the $\bar{K}^0 p$ invariant mass distributions, as shown in Figs.~\ref{fig:modelCD} (c) and (f), it is found that the contribution from the $\Sigma^*(1/2^-)$ is crucial to give a good description of the threshold enhancement of $\bar{K}^0 p$ invariant mass distributions measured by the Belle Collaboration.
+From the $\bar{K}^0 p$ invariant mass distributions, as shown in Figs.~\ref{fig:modelCD} (c) and (f), it is found that the contribution from the $\Sigma^*(1/2^-)$ is crucial to well describing the threshold enhancement of $\bar{K}^0 p$ invariant mass distributions measured by the Belle Collaboration.
 Meanwhile, by comparing the results of Model C with the ones of Model D, one can conclude that, regarding the $N(1535)$ as a dynamically generated state from the $S$-wave pseudoscalar-octet baryon interactions, the $\eta p$ invariant mass squared distribution of the Belle could be better described.

-Finally, with the fitted parameters, we could roughly estimate the ratio $R=\mathcal{B}(\Lambda_c^+\to N(1535)\bar{K}^0)/\mathcal{B}(\Lambda_c^+\to N(1650)\bar{K}^0)$ by integrating Eqs.~(\ref{eq:dw1}) and (\ref{eq:dw2}) over the invariant mass squared variables, and obtain $R=0.14$ for the molecular picture of $N(1535)$, $R=0.75$ for the genuine baryon state of $N(1535)$.
+Finally, with the fitted parameters, we could roughly estimate the ratio $R=\mathcal{B}(\Lambda_c^+\to N(1535)\bar{K}^0)/\mathcal{B}(\Lambda_c^+\to N(1650)\bar{K}^0)$ by integrating Eqs.~(\ref{eq:dw1}) and (\ref{eq:dw2}) over the invariant mass squared variables, and obtain $R=0.14\pm 0.03$ for the molecular picture of $N(1535)$, $R=0.75\pm 0.12$ for the genuine baryon state of $N(1535)$.
 Thus, more precise measurements about the process $\Lambda_c^+ \to p \bar{K}^0 \eta $ by BESIII, Belle II~\cite{Belle-II:2018jsg}, LHCb, and the planned Super Tau-Charm facility~\cite{Achasov:2023gey} in future could be used to test further the molecular nature of $N(1535)$, and to search for the predicted low-lying baryon $\Sigma^*(1/2^-)$.